-Today our series is featuring Vilma Bosticco of Prima Pagina, GlobalCom PR Network’s partner agency in Italy, who provided us with some insights regarding their local PR practices and regional trends.*
+Today our interview series is featuring Vilma Bosticco of Prima Pagina, GlobalCom ’s partner PR agency in Italy, who provided us with some insights regarding their local PR practices and regional trends.*

 1. What status do social and digital media have in your daily PR work?

 They have an increasing relevance.
 We are in the second phase of social media adoption in Italy.
 In the first phase, companies were pretty skeptical and tried to understand the real benefits of having a social media strategy.
 The first companies who understood that social media needed to be adopted were the B2C ones.
 Consumers were using social media in their private life and setting up a direct conversation with them was easy for big consumer brands.
 In this second phase, B2B brands are starting to understand the value of social media and therefore they are looking for the right tools to reach their audiences.
 We were pretty lucky being focused on the ICT market so that we could “live” the evolution of the Web, observe what was going on and get ready to use social media tools even before our clients realized that social media were becoming more and more relevant.

 2. Do you use social networking in your PR and communications work?